VikingRobotics/2014_Base/README.md

 # TODO

+* Go over pyfrc
+* Go over changes that fixed errors in the code
+* Fix the code (try `python3 robot.py sim` and teleop it.
+It crashes)
+* Move declarations in config.py to all be in one spot at the top, then use named arguments in component constructors instead of config objects
+* rename variables to be more descriptive
+* Make sure Paul's code works

 * Get vision processing working to detect when goal is hot
 * Comment the code
 * Write shooter code